Texas Real Estate License Lookup | Check Your TREC License Status

 Use TREC's LARS system at license.trec.texas.gov.
 Search by name or license number to view status, expiration date, and CE hours posted.
 No login required.

-An Inactive license means the license exists but the agent can’t legally practice.
-This usually happens when CE isn’t completed before the renewal deadline.
-Fix it by completing your CE hours and submitting your renewal through TREC.
+An Inactive license means the license exists but the agent can't legally practice.
+This usually happens when the agent doesn't complete CE before the renewal deadline.
+Fix it by finishing your CE hours and submitting your renewal through TREC.

 Check the CE hours listed under your license record in LARS.
-You’ll see which courses have been reported and by which provider.
-If hours from a course you completed aren’t showing, contact your CE provider — reporting timelines vary by provider.
-TREA posts completions to TREC within seconds of course completion, so if TREA hours are missing, reach out to support.
+You'll see which courses your providers have reported and who submitted them.
+If hours from a completed course aren't showing, contact that provider directly — reporting timelines vary.
+TREA posts completions to TREC within seconds, so missing TREA hours warrant a quick message to support.

 Yes.
-TREC’s LARS is a public database — no login needed.
-Search any licensed Texas agent or broker by name or license number to see their status, license type, and expiration date.
+TREC's LARS is a public database — no login needed.
+Search by name or license number to check any Texas agent or broker's status, license type, and expiration date.

 CE Done Tonight.
 License Renewed Tomorrow.